The Work of the Governing Board

 Our Governing Board works hard in supporting, challenging and monitoring the performance of the school, in committee meetings ensuring that plans are in place to meet the strategic needs of the school and in their specialist roles such as Early Years governor, Pupil Premium governor and Special Educational Needs governor to name just a few specialisms.

 You can find out about the achievements of our Governing Board in 2015-16 by reading the Governors' Annual Statement which is here:

-The previous year's report can be viewed here: Governors Annual Report 2014-15
+The previous year's report can be viewed here: Annual Governance Statement 2015-16

 By law we must publish our governors' register of interests, a summary of meetings that our governors have attended in the last year and our Instrument of Government; see below:

 The role of a school governor is demanding but very rewarding and is a good way to give back to your local community.
 School governing boards are responsible for working with the school to ensure that it delivers a good quality education.
 Together with the headteacher, who is responsible for day-to-day leadership and management, they set the school's aims and policies.

 To ensure clarity of vision, ethos and strategic direction

 To hold the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff

 To oversee the financial performance of the school and make sure its money is well spent

 Inspiring Governance is a free, 'matchmaking' service which connects skilled volunteers interested in serving as governors and trustees with schools and colleges.
 It provides free, expert support for volunteers and governing bodies, as well as for employers wanting to run programmes for their staff serving as governors.
 For more information, click here.